avnet-iotconnect/iotc-python-sdk/README.md

 - Author: Softweb Solutions An Avnet Company
-- Brief: IoTConnect SDK: Software Development Kit 1.0
+- Brief: /IOTCONNECT™ SDK: Software Development Kit 1.0
 - Modified: 24-Sep-2024

-This repository provides the **IoTConnect Python SDK** with integrated support for **AWS Kinesis Video Streams (KVS)** for real-time video streaming from edge devices to the cloud.
+This repository provides the **/IOTCONNECT™ Python SDK** with integrated support for **AWS Kinesis Video Streams (KVS)** for real-time video streaming from edge devices to the cloud.
 The SDK enables seamless video streaming through GStreamer-based pipeline with automatic credential management and stream lifecycle control.

 ## Key Features